Juicyyyyyyy/pomopensource/README.md

     - Activate/desactivate alert sound, change sound, manage sound

 - **Projects:**
-- Organize your work with projects and subprojects:
   - Add and manage projects and subprojects to track your focus areas
   - Get detailed report summaries showing the time spent on each project and subproject
   - If no projects are created, all work hours will be categorized as "General Focus"

 - **Stats:**
   - **Activity Summary**: